center-for-threat-informed-defense/adversary_emulation_library/ocean_lotus/Emulation_Plan/OceanLotus_Scenario.md

       6-Core Intel Core i7
    ```

-1. The implant will continue to send a `OSX_heartbeat` until tasked.
+1. The implant will continue to send an `OSX_heartbeat` until tasked.

    Expected Output:
    ```